FAQ

 Frequently asked questions

-I’m a licensed psychotherapist with over a decade of experience, thousands of client interactions, advanced somatic training, and six years of lecturing at a university preparing others for working in helping professions.
-Besides my professional experience, I also commit to investing in my own long term growth.
-This includes weekly therapy, weekly professional consultation, and various intensives/programs that keep me clinically sharp.
+Besides my professional experience, I also commit to investing in my own long term therapy.
+This includes weekly individual and group therapy, weekly professional consultation, and various intensives/programs that keep me clinically sharp.

 I ask clients to consider remote sessions as they would visiting any professional office.
 Testing your internets connectivity and using a device that is not hand held (or at least utilizes a tri-pod or something similar) is essential for building structure and consistency.
 The location is also important.
 Finding somewhere you are free of distractions can be difficult, but making that effort demonstrates how you are prioritizing your self to have the greatest possible success.